-- File a claim with the adverse driver’s insurance company if the adverse has not.
-Have a copy the police report and any other documents relating to the accident in front of you when you call.
+- File a claim with the other driver’s insurance company if the other driver has not done so.
+Have a copy of the police report and any other documents relating to the accident in front of you when you call.
 They will want detailed information as to the scene and what transpired there.

 - If they admit to liability of their insured, great.
 You have passed step one.
 Now step two: agreeing on the value of the damages (property and bodily injury) and other losses, including downtime claims.
 This takes research and organization on your part.

 - If the adverse adjuster does not admit to liability, they will not pay you.
 In order to get paid for your damages to your property and loss of profit while unable to work, you now have two choices.
 You can either file a claim with your insurance company or you can sue the adverse party and/or their insurance company in the hopes the judge will rule in your favor.